Juliette header

 Background

-She grew up as a fosterling of the church of Calistria, and spent some time working as a sacred prostitute of the goddess, finding her skills as listener and lover, and her insight into people that she learned from her mother, to be excellent at helping with that.
+She grew up as a fosterling of the church of Calistria, and when she came of age spent some time working as a sacred prostitute of the goddess, finding her skills as a listener and lover, and her insight into people that she learned from her mother, to be excellent at helping with that.
 She was a most assiduous worshipper of the goddess in that manner, but the way of the clergy was not for her.

 She took to the open road soon after, with the goodwill of some in the temple, and one man wanting her dead for his ruination.
 Her studies in the temple had convinced her that there was more to the Red Revolution that burned her homeland than simple madness – she believed in demons, especially with the advent of the Worldwound – and believes that one of them is secretly controlling the Revolutionary Councils as they rise and fall.